-Learners study federal income tax law as it applies to individuals.
-Topics include filing status, dependents, gross income, itemized deductions, tax credits, cost recovery, and property transactions.
+Knowledge of income taxation laws and regulations is essential for accounting professionals, whether actually preparing taxes or assessing their impact on individuals or businesses.
+Learners study federal income tax law and regulations as it applies to individuals.
+Learners examine the requirements and implications of filing status, dependents, gross income, itemized deductions, tax credits, cost recovery, and property transactions.